CroDoc/HPA2021-data-centric-approach/README.md

 # Conclusion

+Our final submissions got 0.54389 and 0.54361 on the Private Leaderboard.
 512x512 images, re-labeling, simple network (B0), fine-tuning & final confidence weighting seem to work well enough for this problem.